Ruler of Sharjah: “Union Day” is an occasion to commemorate the efforts of the founders

-His Highness said in a speech on this occasion: “On the fifty-second anniversary of our country’s Union Day, we salute and remember the efforts of the founding leaders who worked hand in hand to achieve a worthy national achievement, which is the highest in status for our society, and the highest in status for our sons and daughters.
-It is one united nation based on the meanings of giving and giving, and adopting… The values of authenticity and identity, and it is based on unity and unity, which are the strongest bond that brings together all the members of the dear homeland.
+His Highness said in a speech on this occasion: “On the 52nd anniversary of our country’s Union Day, we salute and remember the efforts of the founding leaders who worked hand in hand to achieve a worthy national achievement, which is the highest in status for our society, and the highest in status for our sons and daughters.
+It is one united homeland based on the meanings of giving and giving, and adopting values.
+Authenticity and identity, and it is based on unity and union, which are the strongest bond that brings together all the members of the dear homeland.
 They live a dignified life and celebrate it with love, pride and belonging, and teach it to the new generations, for pride, protection and an increase in national cohesion.

 Follow our latest local and sports news and the latest political and economic developments via Google news